neuromorph/better-osd/README.md

 - logout and login again (Do this if using Wayland) _or_
 - `alt+f2` then type `r` and `enter`

-## Settings:
+## Settings
 Use the settings panel of the extension for most common customizations:
 * Position on Screen
 * Vertical/Horizontal Orientation
 * Size
 * Hide-Delay time
 * Color and Background
-* Shadow On-Off
+* Box Shadow On/Off
+* Box Border On/Off
 * Transparency
+* Numeric % for levels
+* Monitor to show OSD on

-## Optional Styling: Shadow, Padding etc.
+## Optional Advanced Styling
-For optional styling of Custom-Shadow, Padding etc. you will need to edit "spreadsheet.css" file at -
+For optional styling of advanced css options or things like Padding that is not in settings, you will need to edit "spreadsheet.css" file at -
 ~/.local/share/gnome-shell/extensions/custom-osd@neuromorph/
+ This allows for some esoteric tinkering for the ones so inclined.

 Example code:
 ```